Brennall/HFH-SRD/Chapter05.md

 Divine 2	Duration:	6 turns

 The caster can comprehend and communicate with any one normal or giant animal that is in sight of the caster and able to hear him.
 It will not affect intelligent animal races or fantastic creatures.
 The caster may change which animal he is speaking with at will, once per round.
-The spell doesn’t alter the animal’s reaction or attitude towards the caster; a standard reaction roll should be made to determine this.
+The spell doesn't alter the animal's reaction or attitude towards the caster; a standard reaction roll should be made to determine this.
 Furthermore, more intelligent animals are likely to be terse and evasive, while less intelligent ones make inane comments.
 However, if an animal is friendly toward the caster, it may be willing to grant some favor or service.

 ### Speak with Plants	Range:	30'

 Divine 4	Duration:	3 turns

 The caster can comprehend and communicate with both normal plants and plant creatures.
-A normal plant’s sense of its surroundings is limited, so it won’t be able to give (or recognize) detailed descriptions of creatures or answer questions about events outside its immediate vicinity.
-The spell doesn’t alter the plant’s reaction or attitude towards the caster; however, normal plants will generally communicate freely with the caster, as they have nothing else of importance to do.
+A normal plant's sense of its surroundings is limited, so it won't be able to give (or recognize) detailed descriptions of creatures or answer questions about events outside its immediate vicinity.
+The spell doesn't alter the plant's reaction or attitude towards the caster; however, normal plants will generally communicate freely with the caster, as they have nothing else of importance to do.
 Intelligent plant creatures are more likely to be terse and evasive, behaving in much the same fashion as any other monster.
 If a plant creature is friendly toward the caster, it may decide to do some favor or service for him.
-Normal plants are usually not animate, and thus cannot generally perform “services” other than to answer questions.
+Normal plants are usually not animate, and thus cannot generally perform "services" other than to answer questions.

 ### Speak with Dead	Range:	10'

 Divine 3	Duration:	1 turn

 This spell grants the semblance of life and intellect to a corpse, allowing it to answer several questions that the caster puts to it.
 The caster may ask one question per two caster levels.
 Unasked questions are wasted if the duration expires.
-The corpse’s knowledge is limited to what the creature knew during life, including the languages it spoke (if any).
+The corpse's knowledge is limited to what the creature knew during life, including the languages it spoke (if any).
 Answers are often brief, cryptic, or repetitive.

 If the corpse has been subject to speak with dead within the past week, the new spell fails.
 The caster can cast this spell on a corpse that has been deceased for any amount of time, but the body must be mostly intact to be able to respond.
 A damaged corpse may be able to give partial answers or partially correct answers, but it must at least have a mouth in order to speak at all.

-This spell does not let the caster actually speak to the creature’s soul.
-It instead draws on the imprinted knowledge “stored” in the corpse.
+This spell does not let the caster actually speak to the creature's soul.
+It instead draws on the imprinted knowledge "stored" in the corpse.
 The partially animated body retains the imprint of the soul that once inhabited it, and thus it can speak with all the knowledge that the creature had while alive.
 The corpse, however, cannot learn new information.
-Indeed, it won’t even remember being questioned.
+Indeed, it won't even remember being questioned.

 This spell does not affect a corpse that has been turned into an undead creature.